WladimirSidorenko/SentiLex/README.md

 # Dictionary-, Corpus-, and NWE-based Generation of Sentiment Lexicons

-This project provides scripts and executable files for generating sentiment lexicons using `GermaNet` (German equivalent of `WordNet`), corpora, and neural word embeddings.
+This project provides scripts and executable files for generating sentiment lexicons from `GermaNet` (a German equivalent of `WordNet`), raw text corpora, and neural word embeddings.

 ## Examples